Hog Island (New York): Barnum Island

 The Barnum Island/Island Park/Harbor Isle "Hog Island" was used by the Native Americans to raise pigs, once they had been introduced by Europeans and left to run feral.
 It later became a small farming area.
 In 1874 Sarah Ann Baldwin Barnum (unrelated to P.T.
 Barnum, despite local lore) purchased the property.
 A syndicate of businessmen were about to bid $70,000 for the property, but she persuaded the owner to sell it to her for use as a working farm, to house and employ the poor.
 While she made the purchase with $13,360 of her own money, she immediately resold it to the Queens County government for the same price; at the time, Nassau was part of Queens.

 In 1898, the county closed the almshouse, and sold the property to developers for $40,000.

 In 1926, much of the island was incorporated as the Village of Island Park.
 The remainder is still unincorporated: the northeast portion of the island continues to be known as Barnum Island, while the western portion is called Harbor Island.
 All three are part of the Town of Hempstead.

+General information

+The western tip of Long Island is home to two of New York's five boroughs (Brooklyn (Kings County) and Queens).
+The central part of the island is occupied by Nassau County, and the eastern part is occupied by Suffolk County.
+In colloquial speech, the term "Long Island" usually refers to the latter two counties.
+Brooklyn and Queens are named separately (because they became administrative parts of New York City).

+Nassau County is more urban and populated than Suffolk County, which has an agricultural lifestyle.
+The areas on the south shore are heavily swamped, dominated by white sandy beaches and archipelagos.
+These areas are still inhabited by old families known from the era of the struggle for independence.
+Much of the land on the north shore belongs to the American and European aristocracy.
+Today, the region's major natural resources are made available to the general public: public parks, nurseries, nature reserves, and museums have been opened.

+After World War II, the non-New York City area of Long Island experienced significant economic and population growth.
+Nassau County was the fastest-growing county in terms of population from the 1950s to the 1970s.
+Suffolk remained largely an agricultural area until 1990, especially in the eastern part.
+Summer tourism is very popular here.

+Long Island is known for its high standard of living.
+Nassau County is the third wealthiest county in the United States and has the second highest tax rate in the country.

+In recent years, the northern areas of Suffolk, formerly occupied by potato fields, have been converted into wine plantations.
+And southern Suffolk is famous for its beach resorts, including the world-famous Hamptons (home to an annual jazz festival) and Montauk (Montauk Point Lighthouse).